For the record upfront: I’m Margaret on all official bits of paper, and my last name is pronounced “Holly.”

 It was a tremendous experience—both graduate school and living in Canada.
 Canadians are awesome and British Columbia is gorgeous; I was always down for exploring new shorelines, yam sushi eateries and booming dance floors.
 In 2009 Minneapolis called me home, where I lived, worked and played another four years.
 My wanderlust wasn’t yet spent, though.
 April 2013 I moved to Austin, Texas, for a reference librarian position at Austin Public Library.
 Here I eat tacos, wrestle with dogs, cavort with my mister and try not to die in traffic.

-Personal interests include biking, camping, cooking, contemporary folklore, mutilated book art, going to improv, avoiding excessive internet use and creative writing.
+Personal interests include biking, camping, cooking, reading, avoiding excessive internet use and creative writing.
 To learn more about what makes me tick, visit deepsicks, my website since 2002 where I share photography and narrative nonfiction.

 Questions or comments?
 Contact me at megholle (at) gmail.com